kal0gozf/NLP-trial-/README.md

 [**Data set**](https://www.kaggle.com/datasets/razanaqvi14/real-and-fake-news/data)

 **Procedure:**
-  1. Using bert model transform the dataset to numerical form
+  1. Using BERT model transform the dataset to numerical form
   2. Extract the feature for classification
   3. Doing some Normalization for keeping the same scale
   4. Using the PCA method to do the dimensional reduction and compare the result with original output